pdpy11/pdpy11/README.md

 ## Licensing

-PDPy11 is licensed under GNU General Public License version 3 (which is attached to PDPy11 in 'LICENSE' file), or (at your opinion) any later version.
+PDPy11 is licensed under GNU General Public License version 3 (which is attached to PDPy11 in 'LICENSE' file), or (at your option) any later version.

 ## Development